sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

-When the trace of a loop body is completed and the control flow returns to the start of the loop, if the present trace map matches the trace map used to start the trace (i.e. the loop is _type stable_), then the compiled trace can simply jump back to the start of the loop, "tying the knot".
+When the trace of a loop body is completed and the control flow returns to the start of the loop, if the present trace map matches the trace map used to start the trace (i.e., the loop is _type stable_), then the compiled trace can simply jump back to the start of the loop, "tying the knot".
 The loop will not run forever unless the loop in the original program ran forever because it will eventually cause a guard